-Asked to name the world’s best wine country and you’ll most likely tout the undulating vineyards of Italy, France or California.
-But Thailand?
-With its smouldering weather and chalky soil, Thailand is not top of a vinophile’s bucket list.
+Asked to name the world’s best wine country and you’ll most likely tout the undulating vineyards of Italy Dropdown content, France Dropdown content or California Dropdown content.
+But Thailand Dropdown content?
+With its smouldering weather and chalky soil, Thailand is not top of a wine lover's bucket list.
 But Tamara Hinson discovers why it should be.

 This hot, humid chunk of Thailand isn’t an obvious choice for a vineyard.
 The same could be said for the entire country.
 But that didn’t deter Chalerm Yoovidhya, who founded Monsoon Valley Wines in 2001.